 - Click Next and then Finish.
 EndNote should now be installed.
 You are ready to create your EndNote Library.

 Note: Do NOT install as an administrator.
-It is not necessary to synch with EndNote Web.
 If the file does not download you may have to turn off your anti-virus and/or anti-spyware programs temporarily.
 If using Windows 8.1 an icon for Endnote will not be automatically added to the Desktop.
 Follow the instructions in the Endnote Windows Install Instructions document located above to add an icon or pin an app to your task bar.

 What are the System Requirements?